596acres/urbanreviewer/plans/Queens/Seaside-Rockaway/index.md

 ![Seaside-Rockaway, NYC Department of Housing Preservation and Development.
 Atlas of Urban Renewal Project Areas in the City of New York.
 Prepared and edited by Nathan Sobel.
 New York City, 1984.](Seaside-Rockaway.jpg)

 The Seaside-Rockaway plan was adopted in 1958 and expired in 1998.
 It calls for middle-income residential, recreational, and commercial retail uses in the plan area.

+NYC Housing Preservation and Development has not yet made the plan available to our team or on [its website](https://www.nyc.gov/site/hpd/services-and-information/urban-renewal.page).